CIArb Australia Essay Competition

 Discuss.

 Submissions are invited from students studying a Bachelor, Juris Doctor or Masters level law degree at the date the entry is submitted.
-The competition is also open to lawyers in their first five years of practice, who may be members and non-members of CIArb.
+The competition is also open to lawyers in their first five years of practice, who may be members and non-members of Ciarb

-The closing date for entries is Wednesday, 2 November 2022 at 5:00 pm (AEDT).
+The closing date for entries is Tuesday, 5 November 2024 at 5:00 pm (AEDT).

 All entries must be typed in a Word or text-searchable PDF document and clearly identified, including the author’s name, contact details and university/employer.
 Each entry must be sent by email to the Executive Officer, CIArb Australia at info@ciarb.net.au